 Software Testing Myths and Facts listed here are based on varied experiences, researches, and rumors ☺.
 Just as every field has its myths, so does the field of Software Testing.

 Software testing myths have arisen primarily due to the following:

 - General flaws in human logic.

 The Notorious List

 Some of the myths are explained below, along with their related facts:

-Management folk tend to have a special affinity for myths; so it will be your responsibility as a software tester to convince them that they are wrong.
-Tip: Put forward your arguments with relevant examples and numbers to validate your claims.
+Management folks tend to have a special affinity for myths and it will be your responsibility as a software tester to convince them that they are wrong.
+Put forward your arguments with relevant examples and numbers to validate your claims.

 Last Updated on March 15, 2023 by STF